AI just found a new sorting algorithm (or did it?)

 Yesterday, DeepMind announced that their AI (more specifically DRL) managed to find alternative sorting algorithms which outperform current state-of-the-art.

-Of course, as it turns out, there was no actual new sorting algorithm invented.
+As it turns out, there was no actual new sorting algorithm invented.
 But it’s still an interesting finding.
 Basically what they did was, they focused on so-called “small sorting algorithms” (usually 2-4 items), both of fixed (also known as sorting networks) and variable length.

 Each algorithm was represented as an assembly program, and the AI played a self-reinforcing single player game of “shuffle the assembly instructions around until a more performant algorithm is found” (e.g. one that uses fewer commands).
 We went from inventing a new sorting algorithm, to finding architecture-specific assembly code micro-optimisations.
 Still interesting stuff though!